Winter Ills and Chills

 Hot Ginger Lemonade

 Grate 2 inch piece of ginger (I keep ginger root in my freezer at all times, it is very easily grated while frozen).
 Add to 2-3 cups of water, simmer for 5-10 minutes.
 Remove from heat and add the juice of 2-3 lemons and 1 teaspoon of honey.
 Sprinkle with a small pinch of cayenne and enjoy!

 Add fruit juice or herbal tea to several ounces of slippery elm (Ulmus Fulva) powder.
 Stir well and eat.
 Can be added to oatmeal or cooked cereals.
 Concentrated fruit juices should be eliminated or at least diluted with three parts water as all fruit juices are high in simple sugars (see rule #4 other side).
 Immunity boosting tea can be used for even better results.

 Freshly juiced green juices, carrot and beet juices are all good.
 Dilute and sip slowly.

 Continue treatment for 2-3 days after the disappearance of symptoms, although dosage can be tapered.
 Even though you may be feeling significantly better, your immune system is still recovering and you can overwhelm it by returning too quickly to a regular diet.

 Dianne Farley- Jones, M.D.

-*The information available on the Alpine Clinic web site are not intended take the place of a consultation with a licensed physician.
-These are strictly intended for educational purposes, and should not be used to diagnose, cure, prescribe or treat any specific disease.
+*The information on these documents available on the Alpine Clinic website are not intended take the place of a consultation with a licensed physician.
+It is strictly intended for educational purposes, and should not be used to diagnose, cure, prescribe or treat any specific disease.